yeehaa123/presentation-moonconf/slides.md

 <!---

-In the following section of this presentation, I will look at different software architecture patterns by comparing them to actual buildings.
+In this section of my presentation, I will look at different software architecture patterns by comparing them to actual buildings.

 -->